Download the V.I.P. application form

 How long is it valid?

-Passes issued to persons with permanent disabilities will be valid indefinitely.
-No renewal is necessary.
-Temporary passes may be issued to persons with disabilities that will last no longer than a year, including those persons qualifying under Section 6., 4. of the Medical Eligibility Criteria.
-These passes will carry an expiration date and may be renewed only if the disability continues beyond that date.
+Passes issued to persons with long-term / permanent disabilities are issued for 3 years.
+Temporary passes may be issued to persons with disabilities that are expected to last 3 – 12 months.
+Passes will carry an expiration date and may be renewed only if the disability continues beyond that date.

 What does it cost?

 There is no charge to obtain the pass.
-Replacement passes may be obtained for a fee of $2.00.
+Replacement passes may be obtained for a fee of $2.00 plus tax.

 How does it work?